Runningtarrens/Msweep/README.md

 # Keyboard sourcing

 For this Sweep build i used the Aurora Sweep kit from [Splitkb.com](https://splitkb.com).
 That kit offers all the bells and whistles you could ask for.
 Here is a link to the [Aurora Sweep Kit](https://splitkb.com/collections/keyboard-kits/products/aurora-sweep).
 You can get everything you need out of one Hand and dont need to order in multiple stores.
 I made a mx build with Underglow and Backlight LEDs, i also added OLEDs.
 Those things can be added directly to the kit.
-They even offer documentation for trouble shooting and they have a full [build guides](https://docs.splitkb.com/hc/en-us/articles/6269789921564-Aurora-Build-Guide-1-Introduction) for their Aurora kits.
+They even offer documentation for trouble shooting and they have full [build guides](https://docs.splitkb.com/hc/en-us/articles/6269789921564-Aurora-Build-Guide-1-Introduction) for their Aurora kits.
 I added mill max sockets and pins to my build and the Elite-Pi controller to be the brain of my Sweep build.

 ![Msweep_soure](https://github.com/Runningtarrens/Msweep/blob/main/pics/PXL_20230213_084336292.jpg)